Withdrawal & Recovery

 A few nights in, the dreams start.
 They are not normal dreams.
 They are cinematic, emotionally intense, sometimes terrifying, and so real that you wake up confused about whether they happened.
 This is one of the most universally reported withdrawal experiences.

 Why it happens.
-THC suppresses REM sleep (the dreaming stage) by 20 to 30 percent in regular users.
+THC significantly suppresses REM sleep (the dreaming stage) in regular users.
 When you stop, your brain overcorrects with extended, intensified REM periods.
 This is called REM rebound.
 The full explanation, timeline, and coping strategies are covered in the THC and REM sleep rebound guide.

 How long it lasts.
 Vivid dreams peak in weeks 1 to 3 and typically resolve within 45 days.